Should You Be Preparing for the Next Recession?

 Don’t wait until an economic downturn to manage your employee costs.
 Begin by hiring the right people for the right job.
 Employees with the appropriate skill set require less training and supervision.
 That means they can have a more immediate payoff for your business.

 Next consider how and when to add more staff.
 A new employee will add to your fixed costs.
 On the other hand, a contract employee adds to variable costs giving you more flexibility.
 Staff reductions during a downturn can negatively affect employee performance so build capacity with sustainable resources.

 Should you be preparing your small business for the next recession?
 Yes.
-Whether it’s coming in 2020 or beyond, it’s smart business practice to be ready for the eventual downturn in business cycles.
+Whether it’s coming soon or beyond, it’s smart business practice to be ready for the eventual downturn in business cycles.
 Begin now with these ideas.
 Looking for more?
 The Small Business Administration (SBA) offers these 14 recommendations to manage through a downturn.